 In particular, men or women who have deep-seated resentments and perhaps some ambivalence about men seem to have more trouble taking TMG.
-It appears that TMG activates an enzyme system that is dormant or less active in those with male/female resentments.
-Taking TMG, for these people, can cause rather severe symptoms, although the symptoms promptly go away when one reduces or stops the TMG.
+It appears that TMG activates an enzyme system that is dormant or less active in those with male resentment issues.
+Taking TMG, for these people, can cause symptoms of anger, fear, depression or anxiety.

 HOW LONG SHOULD ONE TAKE TMG?

 So far, all our clients need to continue taking TMG for at least 15 years.
 This is a subject of research.
 We have found no problems with this, so far.

 IS OVERMETHYLATION A PROBLEM IF ONE TAKES TMG?

 A few health authors believe that some people are overmethylated.
 However, we have not found this to be true, provided that women do not take more than 1000 mg of TMG daily and men do not take over 3000 mg daily.
 One must also follow the rest of a development diet and healing program.

 IF TMG IS SO HELPFUL, WHY IS IT NOT USED MORE OFTEN?